SaeedAbdelWahab/Logs-Analysis/README.md

 # Logs-Analysis

-Source code for logs analyzer by quering postgresql data base.
+Source code for logs analyzer by quering PostgreSQL data base.

 This is the third project of the full stack developer nanodegree which is a part of the One Million arab coders initiative